(Last Updated on : 22/05/2015)

 This temple is also know as Ramalingeswara temple, this is situated in Palampet village, which is 70-km from Warangal.
 This is a magnificent monument dating back to 1213 AD depicts the glory and richness of the Kakatiya kingdom.

 , is situated between Hyderabad and Warangal.
 This was the second capital town of Kalyani Chalukyas during the 11th century AD.
 During this period the village was a religious centre of Jains, and ranks among other great Jain centres in the south.
 It was also a great centre of Shaivism.
 Kolanupaka is also the birthplace of 'Renukacharya' the great 'Vira Saiva' saint born from the 'Svayambaghu Linga' at this village and absorbed into it after preaching Vira Saivism.

 The 2,000-year-old Jain temple of Mahaveer is a famous place of worship for Jains in the country.
 The temple is embellished with beautiful images of Thirthankaras.
 The 5ft high image of Mahavira is entirely carved of Jade.

-Sri Veeranarayana Temple:
+Sri Veeranarayana Temple

-The temple is constructed in the Chalukyan style around 1104 AD.
+style around 1104 AD.
 The appearance of the temple indicates that it was originally a Jain temple converted into a Vaishnava shrine

 Someswara III the Kalyani Chalukya emperor constructed the temple of Someswara.
-Rare specimens of architecture and sculpture of the western Chalukyan period can be found in this temple.
+Rare specimens of architecture and sculpture of the Western Chalukyan period can be found in this temple.

-Kolanupaka Site Museum:
+Kolanupaka Site Museum

-A manmade lake completed in 1213 AD by the Kakatiya king, Ganapathidev, by harnessing a small tributary of the Krishna River
+Pakhal Lake is a manmade lake completed in 1213 AD by the Kakatiya king, Ganapathidev, by harnessing a small tributary of the Krishna River

 A testimony to a glorious past is the Khush Mahal, a masterpiece built by Shitabh Khan.
 Located close to the Warangal Fort, this magnificent edifice houses idols excavated in the surrounding areas.